ckb-next/ckb-next/.github/ISSUE_TEMPLATE/i_need_help.md

 ## Documents

-**Do not just copy and pase your raw logs into this box.**

 Logs are not needed if there isn't something explicitly wrong.</br>

-Drag a txt file into this window, or use a service like [pastebin](https://pastebin.com/).

 1. Generated Report; see steps below.
 2. Any additional crash reports or logs that seem relevant.